nmn0gueira/mpc-experiments/emp/README.md

 [EMP-toolkit](https://github.com/emp-toolkit) is a set of MPC frameworks based on garbled circuits written in C++ and used as libraries.
 This repository tests the [semi-honest implementation of Yao](https://github.com/emp-toolkit/emp-sh2pc) (`sh2pc`).

 ## Development
-Development was done through a development container using the repositories' `devcontainer.json` file along with its Dockerfile.
+Development was done through a development container using the repository's `devcontainer.json` file along with its Dockerfile.
 This will allow you to develop in a consistent environment with all the necessary dependencies.

-If you want to use the development container, you will need to have Docker installed on your machine and a code editor that supports devcontainers (e.g., Visual Studio Code).
+To use the development container, you will need Docker installed on your machine and a code editor that supports devcontainers (e.g., Visual Studio Code).

-Otherwise, you will need Ubuntu 24.04 and the required dependencies on your machine:
+Alternatively, you can set up the environment manually on Ubuntu 24.04 with the following dependencies:
 - software-properties-common
 - cmake
 - build-essential